To see private lands eligible for hunting in Washington, please visit our private lands access webpage.

 It is important that hunters pay attention to the specific information for each property.
 Some properties allow access to entire parcels, while others restrict the reservation to a single blind.
 Some properties also allow group reservations, while others only allow single reservations.
 Please pay attention to the information listed on the website.
 In some cases, landowner contact may also be required.
 All rules of the WDFW Hunt by Reservation Program must be followed in addition to any special rules for the individual property including those posted at the site.

-Upgrades to the reservation system are planned for 2019.
-WDFW Private Lands Staff are eager to provide a better customer service experience through an upgraded system, while also maintaining public access and continuing to meet landowner needs.
+WDFW Private Lands Staff are eager to maintain public access while meeting landowner needs.
 For questions related to the Hunt by Reservation system, please contact the Wildlife Program customer service desk at 360-902-2515 or via email at email@example.com.

 Resources for landowners